Platinum-Saber/Infinite-Stack/SEM-3/CS3043-Database Systems/Group Project/Introduction.md

 - Heading styles are used for headings
 - **Bold** text is used for key terms.
 - _Italic_ text is used for emphasis.
+- Times New Roman font is used for general text.
-- Times font is used for code snippets and system paths.
+- Monospaced font is used for code snippets and system paths.
-- Priorities for requirements are indicated using the following format:

-- **High**: Essential for initial release.
-- **Medium**: Important but not critical.
-- **Low**: Nice to have, will not impact the system significantly if omitted.

-- Each requirement statement is assigned its own priority, independent of higher-level requirements.

 ## 1.3 Intended Audience and Reading Suggestions